Film Developing Procedure FD-400TMY-XTOL-1 for T-Max 400 in XTOL Stock

 1. Prep

-1. Layout equipment needed for loading film: can opener, scissors, tank, tank lid, reel, and spindle
+4. Layout equipment needed for loading film: can opener, scissors, tank, tank lid, reel, and spindle.

-2. Load film onto reel and seal tank (COMPELTELY DARK)
+6. Load film onto reel and seal tank

 2. Developer

-3. Agitate with 5-7 inversions in 5s (VIGOROUS), tap tank to dislodge bubbles, repeat every 30s
+3. Tap tank then agitate with 7 inversions in 5s (VIGOROUS), tap tank to dislodge bubbles, repeat every 30s, place in water bath in between

-4. After timer goes off, quickly dump developer down the drain and proceed to the water stop
+5. When timer goes off, quickly dump developer back into container and place bottle in water bath and proceed to the water stop

 3. Water Stop